Kamal-trails/swathibotique/DEPLOYMENT.md

 **Happy Deploying! 🎉**

-Your JAANU BOUTIQUE is now ready for production with proper SPA routing support!
+Your Swathi Botique is now ready for production with proper SPA routing support!